Use cases/Helloprint

 For years Helloprint layered AI on top of the existing structure.
 It worked in pockets, and then plateaued.
 The bottleneck turned out to be the operating model around the tools: departments, project managers, three-week cycles, tickets between idea and shipped code.
 That structure simply couldn't keep up with what the models could now do.

-We came in to help redesign the model, alongside the leadership team and a growing group of people inside the business who wanted to build.
+We came in to support Helloprint in their AI Transformation, alongside the leadership team and a growing group of people inside the business who wanted to build.

 Phase 1 - what didn't work.